 The maximum pressure in the domain $P_{max}$ converged faster than $A_s$, which required a finer mesh to reach a relatively convergent value.
-Although $A_s$ was still changing, we did not refine it further because the value obtained for mesh 3 is almost the same as the analytical value $A_f$ with less than $1 \%$ error.
-Similarly, $P_{max}$ was less than $5 \%$ higher than the reference $\Delta P$.
-The effects of $\gamma$ are discussed in the following subsection; however, we already notice a big difference between $A_s$ and the reference area $A_f = 62.83e-3 \ [mm^2]$ (for $\bar{v}_x = 20 \ mm/s$) depending on the value of $\gamma$.
-Based on the computational time required for $\gamma = 0.02$, we decided to use mesh 1 because it took less simulation time compared to mesh 3 and still gave an acceptable error of around $5 \%$ in $A_s$.
+Although $A_s$ was still changing, we did not refine it further because the value obtained for {Mesh 3} is almost the same as the analytical value $A_f$ with less than $1 \%$ error.
+Similarly, $P_{max}$ exceeded the reference $\Delta P$ by less than $5 \%$.
+The effects of $\gamma$ are discussed in the following subsection; however, we already notice a big difference between $A_s$ and the reference area $A_f$ depending on the value of $\gamma$.
+Based on the computational time required for $\gamma = 0.02$, we decided to use {Mesh 1} because it took less simulation time compared to {Mesh 3} and still gave an acceptable error of around $5 \%$ in $A_s$.

-\subsection{Effects of the reinitialization parameter}
+\subsubsection{Effects of the reinitialization parameter}

 We simulated the process for different values of the reinitialization parameter ($\gamma$) to evaluate its effects on mass conservation.
-In Fig. 2, we see that the strand cross-section has an ellipsoidal shape and when $\gamma$ increases, the major axis shrinks, while the minor axis expands.
-The surface areas ($A_s$) obtained in the simulation for $\gamma$ values around the nozzle speed $\gamma_{ref} = 0.02$ are shown in Table III.
-Decreasing $\gamma$ to $0.005$ produced a slight improvement from around $5$ to $4 \%$ error.
-In contrast, increasing $\gamma$ had a greater impact on the precision of the results, as can be seen in the errors ($\Delta A$) of the last two parameters in Table III.
+In Fig. 3, we see that the strand cross-section has an ellipsoidal shape and when $\gamma$ increases, the major axis shrinks, while the minor axis expands.
+The surface areas ($A_s$) obtained in the simulation for $\gamma$ values around the printing speed $\gamma_{ref} = 0.02 \ m/s$ are shown in Table 4.
+Decreasing $\gamma$ to $0.005\ m/s$ produced a slight improvement from around $5$ to $4 \%$ error.
+In contrast, increasing $\gamma$ had a greater impact on the precision of the results, as can be seen in the errors ($\Delta A$) of the last two parameters $\gamma = \{0.04, 0.08\} \ m/s$ in Table 4.
 The simulation time was almost the same for the first two parameters compared to $\gamma_{ref}$.
 Furthermore, it was also noticed that for the last two parameters considered, there is a significant increase in the computation time.

-\subsection{Effects of the interface thickness}
+\subsubsection{Effects of the interface thickness}